akl5/PackTrack/README.md

 For PackTrack, we used a variety of tools to build up the project.
 These include MySQL, Python, Flask, Docker, and more.
 We used MySQL to handle the database (db) and Flask to build our API (api); we also created a Streamlit user interface (app).

+The app communicates with the API, and then the API fetches data from the database;